-Turnkey cost: £85,000-£110,000 in 2026
+Turnkey cost £85,000-£110,000 in 2026

 A 100 kW commercial PV system delivered turnkey by an MCS-certified installer in 2026 costs £85,000–£110,000, or £850–£1,100 per kW.
 This sits at the boundary between the sub-100 kW pricing band (£900–£1,200/kW) and the 100–500 kW band (£750–£950/kW), so quotes typically come in 5–10% below the per-kW figure of the smaller 50 kW system.
 Variation reflects roof access, structural condition, switchgear position relative to the array, three-phase upgrade requirements, and crucially DNO connection complexity (which can swing £25,000+ depending on local network constraints).
 The pricing covers tier-1 monocrystalline modules, three-phase string or central inverters from Sungrow, Solis, SMA or Fronius, mounting (pitched-rail or flat-roof ballast), DC and AC cabling, G99 paperwork, structural and electrical sign-off, scaffolding, MCS certification, commissioning, and 25-year performance warranties.